Leclerc ready to cut his margins if the state lowers taxes

 “There is not much under our feet today to lower our margins since we are already practically at cost price”, he added, specifying to earn “one to two cents” per liter of fuel sold.
 “The increases are seen quickly with us because we do not have the right to sell at a loss, we are obliged to follow the tempo of the increases and to pass them on,” continued Mr. Leclerc.

-In recent months, prices at the pump have continued to increase, in the wake of oil prices supported by the recovery in global demand.
+In recent months, prices at the pump have continued to rise, in the wake of oil prices supported by the recovery in global demand.

 “We will not let the French down,” Minister for the Ecological Transition, Barbara Pompili, declared on RTL on Wednesday, affirming to observe the situation “closely”.
 “We are looking at what is the most effective immediate solution to help the French,” she added.